COVID-19 Resources & Frequently Asked Questions

 When will funds be released?

-Once all student eligibility requirements have been met funds are expected to be released by the end of May 2020.
+Once all student eligibility requirements have been met funds are expected to be released through the end of March 2021.

 What is required to affirm that you have incurred expenses caused by the disruption of campus operations due to the National Emergency caused by the COVID-19 virus?